tjmora/g-font/README.md

 2. Do everything your website can in developmental mode, making sure all the hydration events lead up to the collection of all the fonts your website needs, and making sure you're not refreshing the tab.
-(For static-generated websites, you will need to visit all the routes in your website that has its own fonts, without refreshing the tab.
-The routing of these websites rely on hydration, not new page loads.)
+(For some static-generating frameworks like Next.js, you will need to go to all the routes that has their own Google fonts so those fonts can be collected.
+In Next.js, the <Link> elements actually lead to hydration, not new page loads despite the route change in the address bar.
+The hydration makes the font collection possible).

-3. Bring up the browser's inspection tool and look for the `<link id="tjmora-g-font-..." rel="stylesheet" href="...">` tag in your document's head.
+3. Once you're confident all your needed fonts are already collected in the background, bring up the browser's inspection tool and look for the `<link id="tjmora-g-font-..." rel="stylesheet" href="...">` tag within your document's head.
 Copy the generated value inside the `href` attribute, and replace the `CHANGE_THIS` href value from step no. 1 with it.
 You can opt to replace the `&display=block` part of the link with `&display=swap`.